 ● Clear Assessment of Company’s Risks and Opportunities

 For your ESG report to be compliant, it must originate from somewhere, and this is a comprehensive assessment of your company's operations.
+Do you know the science based targets initiative?

 For example, a firm that deals with food processing might want to focus on improving the performance of equipment (efficiency) and land resilience as key opportunities for growth.
 Well, you need to make this thorough because your stakeholders will want to compare with what other businesses are doing.